ERPL Function Reference

 PRAGMA sap_odp_drop()

-Reset an ODP cursor server-side.
-The next call to sap_odp_read_full for the same data source re-creates the subscription and returns a fresh FULL snapshot.
-Internally invokes RODPS_REPL_ODP_RESET.
+Hard reset of an ODP subscription server-side (invokes RODPS_REPL_ODP_RESET).
+The next call to sap_odp_read_delta for the same subscriber tuple re-creates the subscription via auto-DELTAINIT and returns a fresh full snapshot.

 Signature: